Lakeside Historical Society’s Bylaws

 - There shall be no disruptive talking during the General Meeting.
 Members wishing to speak will be recognized by the President(s) and allowed three (3) minutes to speak.

 - The Historical Society buildings shall not be used for church meetings on a regular basis.

 - The Historical Society buildings may be available for club organization meetings, weddings, receptions, memorials, etc., at the discretion of the Society.

-- Furnishings and equipment of the Society may be borrowed and loaned with permission of the President or person on duty in the gift shop.
-Items must be noted in the logbook (date/time) when borrowed and returned.
+- Furnishings and equipment of the Society may be borrowed and loaned with permission of the President(s) or Gift Shop Chair.
+Items must be noted in the logbook (date & time) when borrowed and returned.
 Care must be taken to ensure these items will not be needed for Society events during their absence.
 Items’ condition should be verified upon return.

 - Archival materials, documents and pictures may not leave the premises.

 - An annual financial audit shall be conducted by a member appointed by the Board by April of that next year.

 - The Board shall authorize who can sign checks for the Society.